-You will be able to visit all major cities and travel all around the country by bus.
+You can visit all the major cities and travel all around the country by bus.
 While there are a few bus companies there, as far as I know, only Viazul is the one that takes tourists traveling independently.

-All those pretty vintage taxis you see in pictures, those are exclusive for tourists to ride (not drive) and they only go through a select route in Havana.
-You could, though, have the luck of riding a vintage car as your shared taxi from once city to the other.
+All those pretty vintage taxis you see in pictures are exclusive for tourists to ride (not drive), and they only go through a select route in Havana.
+You could, though, have the luck of riding a vintage car as your shared taxi from one city to the other.

 Havana is big, but if you have a few days there, you can save money on transportation by walking it and seeing things at a slower pace.
 I do recommend walking; that’s when you see the best scenes of the city.
 Prepare to sweat… I mean, sweat crazily!

 Also, Viñales, Trinidad, and other popular cities can be walked easily.

 From online resources to where to find the best WiFi, here are your tech updates for Cuba.